-Janine Thompson is a highly regarded world class player and coach.
+Janine Thompson is a highly regarded world-class player and tennis coach.

 Playing career - #9 World Junior / #52 WTA Singles / #9 WTA Doubles / Fed Cup 3 times

-Coaches : Tony Roche, John Newcombe and other world class coaches, helped shape Janine’s coaching methodology.
+Coaches: Tony Roche, John Newcombe, and other world-class tennis masters helped shape Janine’s coaching methodology.

-Janine has coached many top juniors and professional players.
+Janine has coached many top juniors and professional players/tennis masters.

-Read Janine's blog on progressing a tennis player.
+Read Janine's blog on progressing a tennis player to a tennis master.

 You wouldn’t take your car with an engine problem to a dietician or naturopath for some change of juice advice.
 OR if you had a racquet needing restringing to an alteration shop.

 There are so many aspects involved in the progression of a tennis player.
-Each have unique stories with different beginnings and endings.
-Sometimes their road maps seem like directions to nowhere but have been everywhere and from the outside it can look like a never ending journey.
-Well that journey becomes very important life lessons for that individual.
+Each has unique stories with different beginnings and endings.
+Sometimes their road maps seem like directions to nowhere but have been everywhere and from the outside, it can look like a never-ending journey.
+Well, that journey becomes a very important life lesson for that individual.

-I believe many parents and coaches miss connecting all the dots and continually talk about “fast tracking” the Tennis Athlete.
-Fast tracking in my opinion is a license to fail at some point.
+I believe many parents and tennis coaches miss connecting all the dots and continually talk about “fast-tracking” the Tennis Athlete.
+Fast-tracking in my opinion is a license to fail at some point.
 It’s never easy planning the trip and it certainly isn’t as simple as 1, 2, 3.

 Each player is an individual with an individual body and progression chart.

-My job is to surround myself with knowledgeable, passionate and supportive people whom are the best in their field of expertise.
-When I have a player whom is tired all the time I will discuss sleep patterns, food intake and hours on court and decide whether they need a blood test, a dietician or some time off.
+My job is to surround myself with knowledgeable, passionate, and supportive people who are the best in their field of expertise.
+When I have a player who is tired all the time I will discuss sleep patterns, food intake, and hours on court and decide whether they need a blood test, a dietician, or some time off.

-If I have a player with Tennis Movement, strength or general fitness issues I will send them to Tennis Fitness with Nathan and Giselle Martin.
+If I have a player with Tennis Footwork, strength, or general fitness issues I will send them to Tennis Fitness with Nathan and Giselle Martin.
 I do believe this is an area where everyone thinks they are an expert, coaches and parents included.

 Getting it right is never easy!
 Using the right people to do a specific job is what you can control.
 Doing what YOU think, is not always what is best.